status-im/handbook.status.im/src/perks/computers-and-devices.md

    * **What if my devices become outdated?**

-      At the 3 year mark, if your device needs an upgrade, ping People Ops.
+      After 36 months usage or if your device needs an upgrade, ping People Ops.

    * **What happens if I accidentally damage a device?**